 • Mixed-Use Area Setbacks and Service Street Dimensions (Pages 68 and 140 to 144) - The Precise Plan sets setback requirements from both public streets and private internal streets and paths.
 In addition, the cross-sections and character of those streets and paths are well defined.
 The result is a building separation requirement around new streets and paths through sites.
 The following is a summary of those building separation requirements:

-Minimum Separation - Minimum Separation -
+Minimum Separation - Commercial Frontage (with/without fire access) Minimum Separation - Other Frontages (with/without fire access)

-Commercial Frontage Other Frontages

-(with/without fire (with/without fire

-access) access)

 Service Street 56'/52' 66'/62'

 Greenway 52'/46'

-Paseos and Multi-Use 46'/40'
+Paseos and Multi-Use Paths 46'/40'

-Paths

-^{ &}quot;Active Priority Frontages," including storefront.
+"Active Priority Frontages," including storefront.